molszanski/iti/snow-splash/README.md

 - **react:** has useful react bindings to help separate application logic and react view layer
 - **tiny:** less than 2kB

 Snow-Splash is an alternative to [InversifyJS](https://github.com/inversify/InversifyJS) and [microsoft/tsyringe](https://github.com/microsoft/tsyringe).
-It relies on plain JS functions, objects and familiar patterns, so there is no need to learn complex API to use it in full capacity.
+It relies on plain JS functions, objects and familiar patterns, so there is no need to learn complex API to use it in a full capacity.

 ## Usage